Only Train Once: A One-Shot Neural Network Training And Pruning Framework: Abstract

 \section{Abstract}

 Structured pruning is a commonly used technique in deploying deep neural networks (DNNs) onto resource-constrained devices.
 However, the existing pruning methods are usually heuristic, task-specified, and require an extra fine-tuning procedure.
 To overcome these limitations, we propose a framework that compresses DNNs into slimmer architectures with competitive performances and significant FLOPs reductions by Only-Train-Once (OTO).
 OTO contains two keys: $(i)$ we partition the parameters of DNNs into zero-invariant groups, enabling us to prune zero groups without affecting the output; and $(ii)$ to promote zero groups, we then formulate a structured-sparsity optimization problem and propose a novel optimization algorithm,~\hspgname{}~(\hspg{}), to solve it, which outperforms the standard proximal methods on group sparsity exploration and maintains comparable convergence.
-To demonstrate the effectiveness of \algacro{}, we train and compress full models simultaneously from scratch without fine-tuning for inference speedup and parameter reduction, and achieve state-of-the-art results on VGG16 for CIFAR10, ResNet50 for CIFAR10/ImageNet and Bert for SQuAD.
+To demonstrate the effectiveness of \algacro{}, we train and compress full models simultaneously from scratch without fine-tuning for inference speedup and parameter reduction, and achieve state-of-the-art results on VGG16 for CIFAR10, ResNet50 for CIFAR10 and Bert for SQuAD and competitive result on ResNet50 for ImageNet.
+The source code is available at~\url{https://github.com/tianyic/only_train_once}.